 Audio is one of the most fascinating subjects of paranormal investigating.
 EVP is a science all by itself but it is not the only reason for recording audio during an investigation.
 Recording audio supplies context to the investigation.
 It is the memory helper for all the investigators.
 During a paranormal event investigators can get an adrenalin rush or even become momentarily confused.
 Reports of an event can have discrepancies.
 The audio will always have the true turn of events.
 It can also monitor areas when the investigators are not present.
 Below are a few of the recorders we use on our investigations.

 PROS uses a wide variety of digital voice recorders with a wide range of features and capabilities.
 To the left is a cross section of those recorders.
 These three range from older style less expensive models to sophisticated models costing several hundred dollars.
-To the right is the RCA RP5022-A. It is a solid reliable unit that can be purchased at WalMart for around $35.
+To the right is the RCA RP5022-A. It is a solid reliable unit that was purchased at WalMart for around $35.
 The 5022 has 64mb of memory and can record aprox.
 5 hours of audio on the highest setting.
 The quality is good but the static can be overwhelming at times.
 It will connect and download to a computer but needs proprietary software to convert the file to a windows readable format.
 It would be a good choice for a new investigator looking for an affordable option.

 To the left is the Olympus WS110 the backbone of the PROS Team.
 It has 256Mb of storage and can record over 12 hours of crisp clear high quality audio.
 The unit also has voice activated recording and you can get nearly 20 hours on a single AAA battery.
 To transfer files, remove the lower section to expose a USB adapter and just plug it in.
 The files are in WMA format and can be accessed like a flash drive.
 In our opinion the WS110 is one of the best EVP recorders made.
 Olympus has stopped making them but with a little looking you can still find some.
 They cost around $80.